cando/slides/presentations/programming_with_algebra/index.md

 </v-click>

 <!-- Every computation depends on the previous.

- bind: connect the output of one computation to a function that consumes the output and then returns another computation.
+ bind = flatmap: connect the output of one computation to a function that consumes the output and then returns another computation.
  -->

 ---